Kalito-Labs/Ai-Protocols/05-Workflow-Integration-Guide.md

 This guide ensures AI is not just “bolted on” to development, but systematically integrated.
 It creates a **trustworthy workflow**: AI accelerates safe tasks, humans guard dangerous ones, and the protocols + audits + postmortems ensure accountability.

 ---

-👉 Would you like me to also generate this as a **Markdown file (`ai-workflow-integration-guide.md`)** so you can keep it aligned in your Obsidian vault alongside the other four?